 … And Get A Guide

 Even though I have done it once, I would not feel comfortable taking a group over the Continental Divide Trail in Colorado myself.
 I would highly recommend that anyone interested in doing this use local horses unless you are going to be there for a long enough period of time to condition yourself and your horse.
-Unfortunately, the options for stabling are extremely limited in the Estes area.
+Unfortunately, the options for stabling are extremely rare in the Estes area.
 And you have the additional issue of trailering back to where you started.

 One of these days I’ll take that 6 hours of GoPro footage and put together a video.
 That will allow me to relive this ride again and again.
 But in the meantime, I’ll just bask in the memories of an amazing day on the Continental Divide Trail in Colorado in the Rocky Mountains!